Follow us on Twitter | Instagram

 Written and directed by Davide Melini, the 12 minute short film is a grim story of domestic violence, opening with a snowy scene of a seemingly isolated chalet somewhere.
 For a second, the snowy home looks like a holiday getaway home, but as soon as viewers see the interiors, the illusion is broken.
 The house is littered with beer cans, the atmosphere is oppressive and the man of the house is a raging mess.

-Will she be rescued, or will things spiral further into darkness?
+Will he be rescued, or will things spiral further into darkness?
 The film builds toward this question but resolves it almost as quickly as it raises it, landing on a disturbing twist that feels more shocking than earned.
 ‘Lion’ also keeps the mother’s role ambiguous, whether she is another victim or quietly enabling the abuse remains frustratingly unclear.

 The performances do a commendable job of conveying the tension and fear within the household, making the premise immediately compelling.
 However, the film’s brief runtime works against it; just as it begins to explore its ideas, it ends, leaving the whole experience feeling more like a proof of concept or a teaser for a fuller, more fleshed-out feature rather than a complete story in itself.